Kenley conveyancing FAQs

 I am buying a new build property in Kenley - what do I need to know?

 The conveyancing for purchasing a new build home in Kenley is often more complex than other types of conveyancing.

 An experienced solicitor in Kenley will need to be qualified to handle things like handling equity loan schemes, spotting incomplete agreements for roads and sewers and checking new build warranties with warranty providers, including NHBC, Advantage HCI and Global Home Warranties.0

 Will I need a conveyancing solicitor if I am remortgaging my Kenley property?

 Yes, you will need a remortgage conveyancing solicitor.

-Our network of solicitors are members of most UK mortgage lenders, so whether you are you are moving to a fixed-rate mortgage with the NatWest or to a two-year discount with the Skipton Building Society, our remortgage specialists can help.
+Property solicitors are members of most UK mortgage lenders, so whether you are you are moving to a fixed-rate mortgage with the NatWest or to a two-year discount with the Skipton Building Society, a remortgage specialist can help.